rahman95/typescript-crash-course/readme.md

 - Any
 - Void
 - Null
-- Tuple // array with fixed number of values
+- Tuple // array with fixed values
 - Enum
 - Generics